Table of Contents

 Incorporation

 The BCA outlines the requirements for incorporating a BVI business.
 This includes filing certain forms and documents, paying associated fees, and providing basic information about the company such as its name, purpose, and directors.
-Additionally, the BCA requires BVI businesses to have at least one BVI resident director and registered office.
+Additionally, the BCA does not require a company to have a BVI resident director, but they must have a registered agent and registered office in the BVI.

 Corporate governance